YUNEEC/MFiExample/README.md

 4. Try to build and run the project.

-**Note: The paths saved are for the carthage install way.
+**Note: The paths set in the XCode project are for the carthage install way, so the frameworks need to be in `Carthage/Build/iOS/`.
 If you're using the manual download, re-add the frameworks to "Embedded Binaries".**